plus3it/satsuki/README.rst

     :alt: Version

-**Satsuki** is a Python package that helps manage GitHub releases and release assets.
+**Satsuki** (pronounced SAHT-ski) is a Python package that helps manage GitHub releases and release assets.
 Satsuki is especially useful paired with Continuous Integration/ Continuous Deployment (CI/CD) tools such as `Travis CI <https://travis-ci.org>`_ and `AppVeyor <https://www.appveyor.com>`_.